mkkellogg/Core/README.md

 # Building

 Standard CMake build is currently supported.
+You will need to modify the locations of the Assimp and DevIL libraries in CMakeLists.txt.